 The Dunellen, New Jersey native is single and lives in Columbus.

-2014 is Ron Meadors' fourth season as the Crew’s Team Operations Assistant having joined the club in 2011 as an intern prior to promotion midway through that year’s campaign.
+2014 is Ron Meadors' fourth season as Crew SC’s Team Operations Assistant having joined the club in 2011 as an intern prior to promotion midway through that year’s campaign.

 Meadors is responsible for First and Reserve Team away match preparation, including transportation and dining logistics for the club while the Black & Gold are on the road.
 During the week, he is tasked with assisting in making, printing and repairing all home and away game jerseys, shorts and away game equipment, while also serving as the in-market equipment manager for the Reserve Team when the First Team is out of town.